barSolga/portfolio/README.md

 *Designed and created by Bartosz Solga*
 # Personal Portfolio website

-> I have created this project from scratch using all the knowledge i gained through my journey with front-end,
+> I have created this project from scratch using all the knowledge i gained through my journey with front-end.
-> Projects data is beeing fetched form .json file which will automate adding new projects in future,
+> Projects data is beeing fetched form .json file which will automate adding new projects in future.
-> Portfolio is beeing updated all the time,
+> Portfolio is beeing updated all the time.

 ## Used assets:
 * [Icons] (https://boxicons.com/)